VilmarPrestes/VilmarPrestes/README.md

 🔭 I’m currently working on my development as a dev in Back-end and AI areas.

-👯 Nowadays I’m working at Fitbank as a Back-end developer!
+👯 Nowadays I’m working at Fitbank as a Software Engineer!

-🌱 I’m currently learning GoLang and Groovy (Grails).
+🌱 I’m currently learning Typescript and Angular.

 🤔 I’m always looking for any kind of help to learn something!

 📫 How to reach me: prestesvilmar20@gmail.com

-⚡ Fun fact: I love to gym.
-I'm a dev bodybuilder.

 🌎 I’m Brazilian from Goiânia-GO, I speak portuguese, english and I’m learning spanish!